reductstore/reductstore/README.md

 ## Usage Example

-Reudct Storage porvides a simple HTTP API, so you could use it with `curl`:
+Reduct Storage porvides a simple HTTP API, so you could use it with `curl`:

 ```
 # Create a bucket